Lithill/Plant-Planner/README.md

 The log in page has the following features:

-* A form that takes the users username and password, and compares these to those stored in the database to verify the users identify.
+* A form that takes the users username and password and compares these to those stored in the database to verify the users identify.

    ![Login form](plantplanner/static/images/readme/login_form.webp)